umair-iftikhar/OpenSongInfo/README.md

 ---

 😏 **P.S.** You don’t have to, but if you feel like it, you can also share your actual song with us — just for fun, we might sneak a listen!
 No pressure, totally optional. 🎵

+---

+All listed fields represent factual song metadata and do not include any copyrighted material.